ono-midori/ono-midori.github.io/techs/zguide.md

 #### Unicast Transports

 ZeroMQ provides a set of unicast transports (inproc, ipc, and tcp) and multicast transports (epgm, pgm).
-Multicast is an advanced technique that we’ll come to later.
-Don’t even start using it unless you know that your fan-out ratios will make 1-to-N unicast impossible.
+Multicast is an advanced technique that we'll come to later.
+Don't even start using it unless you know that your fan-out ratios will make 1-to-N unicast impossible.

-*For most common cases, use tcp, which is a disconnected TCP transport.* It is elastic, portable, and fast enough for most cases. *We call this disconnected because ZeroMQ’s tcp transport doesn’t require that the endpoint exists before you connect to it.* Clients and servers can connect and bind at any time, can go and come back, and it remains transparent to applications.
+*For most common cases, use tcp, which is a disconnected TCP transport.* It is elastic, portable, and fast enough for most cases. *We call this disconnected because ZeroMQ's tcp transport doesn't require that the endpoint exists before you connect to it.* Clients and servers can connect and bind at any time, can go and come back, and it remains transparent to applications.

 *The inter-process ipc transport is disconnected, like tcp*.
 It has one limitation: it does not yet work on Windows.
 By convention we use endpoint names with an “.ipc” extension to avoid potential conflict with other file names.
 On UNIX systems, if you use ipc endpoints you need to create these with appropriate permissions otherwise they may not be shareable between processes running under different user IDs.
 You must also make sure all processes can access the files, e.g., by running in the same working directory.